NziokiDennis/Blackacee/README.md

 - 👋 Hi, I’m @Blackacee
 - 👀 I’m interested in Software Engineering and Avionics
-- 🌱 I’m currently learning HTML then Python and Java
+- 🌱 I’m currently learning JavaScript then Python and PHP
 - 💞️ I’m looking to collaborate on projects looking to solve real life problems
-- 📫 How to reach me; call 0706624095 or email me at nziokikisilu@gmail,com
+- 📫 How to reach me; call me on 0110539620 or email me at nziokikisilu@gmail.com

 <!---
 Blackacee/Blackacee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.